SmartBear/browser-info/README.md

 [![Current Release](https://img.shields.io/github/release/SmartBear/browser-info.svg)](releases)
 [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](LICENSE.md)

-Tiny developer-friendly JS library that provides information about host browser and OS.
+Tiny (~2KB) vanilla JS developers-friendly library that provides information about host browser and OS.
 A goal of this library **isn't** creation of the all-knowing and heavy database.
 Rather focus is to keep is small and light.
 Eg if you want to focus on major browsers and platforms.